 Walz turned in a second-place showing in the 200-yard breaststroke at the GNAC Championship meet and helped the Sharks to a win in the 200-yard freestyle relay.
 The sophomore earned All-NEISDA status following a sixth-place showing in the 200-yard freestyle at the NEISDA title meet as part of 15 top-five finishes for the season.
 A graduate of Natick High School, Walz posted sixth second-place finishes in 2018-19.

 Smith turned in a second-place finish in the 200-yard butterfly at the GNAC Championship to earn All-Conference status.
 The senior achieved All-NEISDA status as well after placing sixth in the 200-yard butterfly at the Championship meet.
 The Nauset Regional graduate finished her career by placing among the top five 13 times during the season and placed second on two occasions.

 Samaniego finished third on the three-meter board at the GNAC Championship with a personal-best score of 312 points in an 11-dive set.
 The Avon High School graduate also earned double All-NEISDA status later in the season when she placed fifth on the three-meter board and seventh in the one-meter event at the NEISDA Championship.
 The junior registered 17 top-five efforts for the year, including six runner-up finishes.

 Krieg racked up a career-best 336.65 points to place second on the three-meter board at the GNAC Championship.
 The first year managed a sixth-place showing to earn All-NEISDA status at the title meet and finished the season with 15 top-five finishes.
-A graduate of Cambridge Rindge and Latin School, Krieg recorded her first collegiate win on the one-meter board vs. Merrimack College on the three-meter board on January 19.
+A graduate of Cambridge Rindge and Latin School, Krieg recorded her first collegiate win on the three-meter board vs. Merrimack College on January 19.